acoustic-content-samples/wchtools-cli/README.md

     wchtools publish -r --verbose

   The following command may be used (with or without --verbose) to see the status of the "site revision".
 The "site revision" here is the live site.
-This shows the "publishingLag", which is the number of items that are yet to be published to the live site.
+This shows the status of publishing and also the "publishingLag", which is the number of items that are yet to be published to the live site.

     wchtools publish --status [--verbose]